-The Mapna Group has designed processes to ensure the continuous improvement of employee competencies and qualifications by identifying their training needs and providing the necessary training for all of the employees, including Mapna employees, contractors and subcontractors (Figure 7).
-Training might be carried in the form of internal courses, external courses, On-the-job training, and reeducation programs – or even by monitoring the employees’ performance and providing them with the necessary feedback.
+In MAPNA Group, we have designed several processes to identify HSE training needs of MAPNA employees, contractors and subcontractors, and to provide necessary training for all to ensure continuous improvement of employees’ competencies and qualifications.
+Training might be carried in the form of internal courses, external courses, on-the-job training, and reeducation programs, or by monitoring the employees’ performance and providing them with the necessary feedback.

-To evaluate the environmental performance, the Mapna Group deploys the ISO14031 standard approach.
-This standard follows the PDCA cycle of management.
+To evaluate the environmental performance, MAPNA Group deploys the ISO14031 standard approach which follows the PDCA cycle of management.
 The stages of this cycle are as follows:

-- A) Plan: This stage includes the designing and selection of parameters.
+A) Plan: This stage includes the design and selection of parameters.
 For selecting the parameters, it is possible to use already existing parameters or define new ones.

-C and D) Check and Act: at these two stages, EPE processes are reviewed and adjusted.
+C) & D) Check and Act: at these two stages, we review and adjust EPE processes.

 Based on the ISO14031 standard, EPE indicators are divided into 3 categories: